 getting there quickly, and care more about enjoying the voyage.
 Their

-ocean liners and riverboats aren't devoted to hedonistic pleasures like
+ocean liners and riverboats aren't devoted to hedonistic pleasures

-ours today.
+like ours today.
 But their passenger liners have great food to lure

 passengers who might fly instead.

-Some of their ocean liners and river liners have hydrofoils,
+Some of their ocean liners and river liners have hydrofoils, allowing

-used when the waves get really big.
+the waves get really big.